 In addition to the opportunity to study the German language at beginner, intermediate, and advanced levels in an immersive environment, Pepperdine students have a choice of general education courses in a number of subjects, including religion, humanities, and art.

-Royster also took advantage of the opportunity to discover the great cities of Europe.
-“I led a student trip to Venice, Florence, and Rome, including a visit to the Vatican to witness blessings from the Pope,” she said.
+Royster also took advantage of the opportunity to discover the great cities of Europe while studying in Heidelberg.
+“I led a student trip to Venice, Florence, and Rome, including a visit to the Vatican to witness blessings from the Pope,” she says.
 “I went to East Berlin with several other Pepperdine students, and we met a German student there who gave us a tour of the city and took us to the ballet.”

 June Hagen (’76, MA ’79), a vocational consultant, studied in Heidelberg during the 1975–1976 academic year.
-“I have many ‘stand-out’ memories from those eight months,” she said.
-“One was getting tickets to the 1976 Winter Olympics in Innsbruck, Austria, and a group of us piling onto a train to get there.
+“I have many stand-out memories from those eight months,” she says.
+“One is getting tickets to the 1976 Winter Olympics in Innsbruck, Austria, and a group of us piling onto a train to get there.
 I still say that Heidelberg was the best year of my life and the best education I could ever have.”

 Having grown substantially over the past 60 years, International Programs now offers year-long educational opportunities in London, England (established in 1984); Florence, Italy (established in 1985); Buenos Aires, Argentina (established in 2000); and Lausanne, Switzerland (established in 2007).
 Beginning in the fall of 2023, the Swiss study-abroad program will move from Lausanne to the Château d’Hauteville, a fully renovated 18th-century estate located in the hills above Vevey, overlooking Lake Geneva.
 In response to the COVID-19 pandemic and a larger-than-average incoming freshman class, International Programs offered a special one-time-only program in Barcelona, Spain, for the 2022–2023 academic year.
 International Programs also oversees a year-long program in Washington, DC, that features global internships and international study tours.